awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/troubleshooting.md

-# Troubleshooting Amazon Kinesis Data Analytics<a name="troubleshooting"></a>
+# Troubleshooting Amazon Kinesis Data Analytics for SQL Applications<a name="troubleshooting"></a>

-The following can help you troubleshoot problems that you might encounter with Amazon Kinesis Data Analytics\.
+The following can help you troubleshoot problems that you might encounter with Amazon Kinesis Data Analytics for SQL Applications\.

 **Topics**
 + [Unable to Run SQL Code](#sql-statement)